xbeat/Machine-Learning/README.md

 Introduction to Confusion Matrix

 A confusion matrix is a fundamental tool in machine learning for evaluating classification models.
 It provides a tabular summary of the model's predictions compared to the actual outcomes, allowing us to assess various performance metrics and identify areas for improvement.

+## Open-Source Tools for Scaling Testing and Deploying LLMs

+Introduction to Open-Source LLM Tools

+The development and deployment of Large Language Models (LLMs) require a robust set of tools for scaling, testing, deployment, and monitoring.
+This presentation explores various open-source tools designed to handle different stages of LLM projects.
+We'll cover libraries for scaling model training, frameworks for testing and evaluation, deployment solutions, and logging tools.

 ## Noncommutative Rings using Python